 Few games out there hold the same influence as Fortnite does.
 This isn’t a game that is only popular with some remote segment of the gaming industry.
-Quite contrary, this is a title that has actually made a cultural impact.
+Quite the contrary, this title has actually made a cultural impact.

-From creating new celebrities to starting a victory dance culture, Fortnite has cemented its way to becoming one of the most well known gaming titles of the industry.
+From creating new celebrities to starting a victory dance culture, Fortnite has cemented its way to becoming one of the most well-known gaming titles in the industry.

-As far as its eSports nature goes, this title holds the position of being one of the LARGEST eSports game at the moment placing itself in the top 5 in terms of overall prize money awarded.
+As far as its eSports nature goes, this title is one of the LARGEST eSports games at the moment, placing itself in the top 5 in terms of overall prize money awarded.

-In fact, there is a whole section of the game dedicated to professional competitive game play.
+In fact, a whole section of the game is dedicated to professional competitive gameplay.
 Everyone can earn their way into the flagship cash prize tournaments, which is a great incentive for many to hone their skills at this game.

-It is perhaps for this reason that a large number of gamers invest in a good gaming rig for Fortnite.
-Of course, a good gaming PC, a one that meets the Fortnite hardware requirements with ease, can allow you to have a competitive edge over your opponents.
+It is perhaps for this reason that many gamers invest in a good gaming rig for Fortnite.
+Of course, a good gaming PC that meets the Fortnite hardware requirements with ease can give you a competitive edge over your opponents.

 Fortunately, Fortnite is a light game.
-Hence, the best PC for Fortnite does not have to be an expensive machine.
-The minimum and even the recommended requirements of the game are designed so that a majority of the players can enjoy the game with ease at respectable frame rates.
+Hence, the recommended PC for this game does not have to be an expensive machine.
+The minimum and even the recommended requirements of the game are designed so that most players can enjoy the game easily at respectable frame rates.

-When the game was originally released back in 2017, it was essentially a third person co-op shooter.
-The aim of the original game mode “Save the World” was to gather resources, build forts and fend of against hordes of zombies either by yourself or with a team of 4 players.
+When the game was originally released in 2017, it was essentially a third-person co-op shooter.
+The original game mode, “Save the World,” aimed to gather resources, build forts and fend off hordes of zombies either by yourself or with a team of 4 players.